Mozilla Thunderbird

-Mozilla Thunderbird is a free and open-source cross-platform email client, personal information manager, news client, RSS and chat client that is operated by the Mozilla Foundation's subsidiary MZLA Technologies Corporation.
-Thunderbird is an independent, community-driven project that is managed and overseen by the Thunderbird Council, which is elected by the Thunderbird Community.
-The project strategy was originally modeled after that of Mozilla's Firefox web browser and is an interface built on top of that web browser.
+Mozilla Thunderbird is a free and open-source personal information manager primarily used as an e-mail client with a calendar and contactbook, as well as an RSS feed reader, chat client (IRC/XMPP/Matrix), and news client.
+Operated by MZLA Technologies Corporation, a subsidiary of the Mozilla Foundation, Thunderbird is an independent, community-driven project that is managed and overseen by the Thunderbird Council, which is elected by the Thunderbird community.
+As a cross-platform application, Thunderbird is available for Windows, macOS, FreeBSD, Android, and Linux.
+The project strategy was originally modeled after that of Mozilla's Firefox, and Thunderbird is an interface built on top of that Web browser.

-Features
+Overview

+General

-Thunderbird is an email, newsgroup, news feed, and chat (XMPP/IRC) client with personal information manager (PIM) functionality, inbuilt since version 78.0 and previously available from the Lightning calendar extension.
-Additional features are available from extensions.
+Thunderbird is a personal information manager (PIM) with e-mail, newsgroup, news feed, and instant messaging functionality, with calendar functionality inbuilt since version 78.0 and previously available from the Lightning calendar extension.
+Additional features are available from extensions, which allow the addition of features through the installation of XPInstall modules (known as "XPI" or "zippy" installation) via the add-ons Web site that also features an update functionality to update the extensions.